-A standard backup created with CCC's default settings https://support.bombich.com/hc/articles/20686487352599 will work just fine with Migration Assistant.
+A standard backup created with CCC's default settings will work just fine with Migration Assistant.
 But, this is also a great time to verify the integrity of your backup, especially if you're planning on getting rid of your old Mac.
 So before you proceed to migrate data from your backup, we recommend that you run one last backup on your old Mac with the following steps:

-- 1. Open CCC and select the backup task that backs up your Mac's startup disk - 2.
-Hover your mouse over the Destination selector if you see CCC Snapshots: Disabled, click on the Destination selector and choose Backup Volume Setup Assistant.
+- 1. Open CCC and select the backup task that backs up your Mac's startup disk - Hover your mouse over the Destination selector if you do not see CCC Snapshots: Enabled, click on the Destination selector and choose Backup Volume Setup Assistant.
+If you are prompted to convert the volume to APFS, do that first.
 Check the box next to Enable snapshots to retain backup history, then click the button to use that volume exclusively.